BirnadinErick/spc-media-unit-web-bootcamp/src/content/blog/js-house.md

 the [Visual Studio Code(VSC)](https://code.visualstudio.com/download).
 Nevertheless, you can follow along with your editor of choice.

-We will further enhance the VSC to IDE from text-editor.
+We will further enhance the VSC to IDE from text-editor later.

 Now that we have the prerequisites, let's drill down to business.